Downers Grove (novel)

 Downers Grove is a 1999 American coming-of-age horror novel by Michael Hornburg.
-Its plot centers on the last two weeks of teenage girl's life as a high school student growing up in Downers Grove, Illinois.
+Its plot centers on the last two weeks of a teenage girl's life as a high school student growing up in Downers Grove, Illinois.
 The novel was originally published by William Morrow and Company in 1999, and reprinted in 2001 by Grove Press.

 Plot

 Crystal Methedrine Swanson, known as Chrissie, is a teenager in Downers Grove, Illinois, about to graduate from high school.
 Her father has disappeared, while her brother has become a heroin addict, and her mother has begun dating a bizarre man.
 As her graduation nears, Chrissie and her close friend, Tracey, worry about a curse surrounding the high school that has led to multiple students dying each year.
 After nearly being raped at a party by one of the school's football players and harassed after, she worries she may become the next victim.